-A further dose of hepatitis B-containing vaccine at 3 years and 4 months is no longer recommended for high risk children who have either completed their routine primary immunisations with the hexavalent hepatitis B-containing vaccine or who received pentavalent DTaP/IPV/Hib vaccine, but who have completed a monovalent hepatitis B post-exposure course and been tested for infection.
+A further dose of hepatitis B-containing vaccine at 3 years and 4 months will no longer be recommended for those children who have completed their routine primary immunisations with the hexavalent hepatitis B-containing vaccine.

-Immunisation providers are reminded however, to use the opportunity of the pre-school booster appointment (for MMR and dTaP/IPV vaccinations), to check that high risk children have received all of the required doses and been tested for HBsAg to exclude infection.
+Immunisation providers are reminded however, to use the opportunity of the pre-school booster appointment (for MMR and DTaP/IPV or dTaP/IPV vaccinations), to check that high risk children have received all of the required doses and been tested for HBsAg to exclude infection.
 A high risk child who has missed a dose of hepatitis B in infancy could be offered a dose of Infanrix hexa® instead of the routine pre-school booster vaccine.